jeju5/management/cs/aws/aws_developer.md

     * EBS encryption -> Do when creating one
     * persistent = durable = data not lost when EC2 stopped
     * it is locked with in a AZ; can't be shared to different AZ
+    * new volumes are raw block storage, and needs file system to be used.
   * Amazon Elastic File System (EFS)
     * Object storage for EC2 (and other aws services; not public)
     * faster than s3